-Keynan is a Board-Certified Psychiatric/Mental Health Clinical Nurse Specialist who has been counseling full-time for close to a decade.
+Keynan is a Board-Certified Psychiatric/Mental Health Clinical Nurse Practitioner who has been counseling full-time for over a decade.
 His focus is treating PTSD in first responders and military/veterans.

 “I’m a combat veteran myself, and understanding the nuances of military/veteran culture is a big part of what I bring…first responder culture is VERY similar, not just that many people work in the field after military service, but the mindset, traditions, and professional identity is much the same.